Do you have bunions? If so, other people in your family probably have them too, as it’s common for parents to pass these to children.

 If you are suffering pain or other problems, it’s a good idea to discuss the problem with your doctor.
 If bunion surgery is needed, the information here will help you prepare.

-If you are concerned about your bunion or the possibility of a bunion, contact us.
+If you are concerned about your bunion or the possibility of a bunion, contact our practice in Clifton, NJ or Wayne, NJ.
 We can help with any foot-related issue you may have.